Processor: VIA8650 800MHz

 Well, I have been using it for the last 7-8 days now and I have a mixed view about this device but one thing is to sure that at this price tag, such a device is really not a bad deal.
 The device has its own pros and cons.

-- It comes with a converter that allows to plug-in Flash Drives to it or even use your normal internet connection on it by plugging the normal connector into the converter.
-Though, many of its apps don’t detect the normal internet connection and are optimized for a WI-FI connection only, but simple browsing works fine on normal LAN as well.
+- It comes with a converter to connect flash drives as well as the Ethernet.
+Though, many of its apps don’t detect the Ethernet connection and are optimised for WI-FI only, simple browsing works just fine.

-- As its based on Android, the interface is perfect and you can install third party apps as well.
+- Based on Android, the interface is perfect and you can install third party apps too.

 - It comes with all standard apps pre-installed.
-For e.g., there is an app called ‘Times of India’ for reading news.
-It has helped a person like me a lot who never reads a newspaper.
-It first shows you the headlines and if you are interested, you can go in or simply leave it.
-It also marks the news items that you have already read.
-For people interested in stock market, there is an app called ‘StockIndia’.
-You can keep a track of your personalized data of your own stocks too.
-There is GMail inbuilt as well as GTalk (as an app called Talk).
+For news lovers, ‘Times of India’ app is really helpful.
+It first shows you the headlines and if you are interested, you can go in-depth or simply leave it.
+It also marks the news items as read that you have already gone through.
+For people who want to keep a track of their stocks in the stock market, there is an app called ‘StockIndia’.
+GMail is inbuilt as well as GTalk (named ‘Talk’).
 It also comes with ‘Adobe Reader’ and ‘PDF to Go’ suites for reading e-books in PDF file format.
-The android status bar shows you all updates of what’s going at Facebook and your email activity in your inbox.
+The android status bar shows you all updates of Facebook and your email activity in your inbox.
 You can also make Microsoft Word documents, Powerpoint presentations and Excel spreadsheets, though with lesser formatting options.

 - It supports audio and video playback also.
 It supports MP3, MWA, MP2, OGG, AAC, MA4, FLAC, APE for audio and 3GP, MP4, FLV, MEPG 1/2/4, MPG, AVI, H263, H264 for video playback.